bpark176/Brennan.github.io/_pages/Projects.md

 share: false
 related: false
 ---
 This page is dedicated to the personal projects I have done over the years.
+These projects reflect my interests in engineering, robotics, and figures.
+From independent experiments to collaborative work, each project represents a step in my growth as a student and creator.

 ---
 <h2 style="margin-bottom: 5px;">